-SCHOOL HEALTH SCIENC HEALTH SCIENCES

-DEPARTMENT MEDICINE MEDICINE

-LEVEL OF COURSE UNDERGRADUA UNDERGRADUATE

-COURSE CODE MD_111 SEMEST TER OF STUDIES 1st

-COURSE TITLE BIOLOGY I

-INDEPENDENT TEA CHING ACTIVITIE S TEACHING HOURS PER WEEK ECTS CR EDITS

-Lectures 3 7

-Laboratory work/ti utorials/small grou up teaching 3

-COURSE TYPE General knowl Scientific area General knowledge Scientific area

-PREREQUISITE COURSES: None

-TEACHING AND ASSESSMENT LANGUAGE: Greek

-THE COURSE IS OFFERED TO ERASMUS STUDENTS YES, with literature support provided by: (a) internationally acclaimed text books, (b) educational material offered at e-class, (c) current review articles on the topics of "small group teaching".
+SCHOOL HEALTH SCIENCES DEPARTMENT MEDICINE LEVEL OF COURSE UNDERGRADUATE COURSE CODE MD_111 SEMEST TER OF STUDIES 1 st COURSE TITLE BIOLOGY I INDEPENDENT TEA CHING ACTIVITIE S TEACHING HOURS PER WEEK ECTS CREDITS Lectures 3 7 Laboratory work/tu utorials/small grou itorials/small group teaching 3 COURSE TYPE General knowledge Scientific area PREREQUISITE COURSES: None TEACHING AND ASSESSMENT LANGUAGE: Greek THE COURSE IS OFFERED YES, with literature support provided by: (a) internationally acclaimed text TO ERASMUS STUDENTS books, (b) educational material offered at e-class, (c) current review articles COURSE WEBPAGE (URL) on the topics of "small group teaching". https://eclass.upatras.gr/modules/course_description/?course=MED800 111103.//201033.01 Jan as.gr/110 dules/course desci

-COURSE WEBPAGE (URL) https://eclass.upatras.gr/modules/course_description/?course=MED800

-In BIOLOGY I, basic principles of molecular and cellular biology are being taught.
-The aims of the course are:

-- To permit an understanding of the central concepts of cellular and molecular biology and of the key experimental findings which support them - To allow students to appreciate the complexity of biological systems and the importance of modern molecular biology technologies for their study - To underline the importance of the regulation and aberrations of molecular pathways in cells for disease etiology and manifestation
+Learning outcomes In BIOLOGY I, basic principles of molecular and cellular biology are being taught.
+The aims of the course are: • To permit an understanding of the central concepts of cellular and molecular biology and of the key experimental findings which support them • To allow students to appreciate the complexity of biological systems and the importance of modern molecular biology technologies for their study

+To underline the importance of the regulation and aberrations of molecular pathways in cells for disease etiology and manifestation